promisingdev425/react-native-typescript/packages/snapshot-ui/README.md

 - `yarn build:android` Build the production android version of the application
 - `yarn clean` Remove all build artifacts.

+### CI

+- `yarn validate` Validate the build on a CI environment.
+This is also useful to run before opening a PR or merging to master.

 ## Debugging the Simulator

 You can use Chrome DevTools to debug the code running in the iOS or Android simulators